MicahElliott/captain/README.md

 ```

 If there are any "checkers" (linters, formatters, etc) being invoked that you
-don't have installed yet, Captain will kindly let you more details.
+don't have installed yet, Captain will kindly let you know more details.

 OR, if you're looking to be the one to bring Captain git-hook management to a
 project, read on....